theCrag/wp-thecrag-oembed/README.md

 ### Install Plugin on WordPress ###

 To install the plugin you manually upload the `wp-thecrag-oembed.zip` file and activate the plugin on your WordPress site.
+You may find the latest zip file and an article on the plugin use at http://www.thecrag.com/article/to-be-written

 Once activated urls looking like: